U.S. implements plan to send Mexican asylum seekers to Guatemala

 With fewer Central Americans at the border, U.S. attention has turned to Mexicans crossing illegally or requesting asylum.
 Around 150,000 Mexican single adults were apprehended at the border in fiscal 2019, down sharply from previous decades but still enough to bother U.S. immigration hawks.

-(Reporting by Mica Rosenberg in New York; Additional reporting by Ted Hesson in Washington D.C.; Editing by Dan Grebler)
+(Reporting by Mica Rosenberg in New York; Additional reporting by Ted Hesson in Washington D.C. and Jeff Abbott in Guatemala City; Editing by Dan Grebler and Richard Chang)

 ((mica.rosenberg@thomsonreuters.com; (646) 223-6735;))